-The United States infrastructure and our “crumbling” roads and bridges, in particular, have been in the national consciousness for several years now.
-In the wake of deadly bridge collapses in Italy and Miami and evidenced by the numerous bridge failures of the past, many experts are concerned that the number of structurally deficient bridges in the county has reached a critical point.
+The United States infrastructure and in particular our “crumbling” roads and bridges have been in the national consciousness for several years now.
+With numerous bridge failures of the past, including those in Italy and Miami, many experts are concerned that the number of structurally deficient bridges in the country has reached a critical point.

-Unfortunately, the pace of repairing, renovating, and replacing the nation’s bridges has been relatively slow.
-This is due in part to political gridlock, but also because funds are too often diverted to other priorities – the number of bridges with structural deficiencies dropped just 1% in 2018.
+Even though bridges are being repaired, the pace of repairing, renovating, and replacing the nation’s bridges has been relatively slow.
+This is due in part to political gridlock, but also because funds are too often diverted to other priorities – the number of bridges with structural deficiencies dropped just 2.5% in 2020.

 The rising cost of fixing our bridges is also contributing to the deadlock – and those costs will only continue to grow as our bridges grow older and weaker.

-In light of these statistics and the rising costs of repairing our infrastructure, experts and policymakers are searching for innovative solutions to cut costs and make our bridges more resilient and long-lasting.
+In light of these statistics and the rising costs of repairing our infrastructure, experts, bridge agencies, and policymakers are searching for innovative solutions to reduce costs and make our bridges more resilient and long-lasting.

 Technically, a “structurally deficient” bridge is still operational.
 It also does not imply that the bridge is unsafe or that it is likely to fail and collapse.
 However, there are elements of structurally deficient bridges that need to be repaired or monitored closely for defects.